Nell (band): Early years and turning point

-The group performed at clubs around the Sinchon-dong area and released two indie rock albums, Reflection of and Speechless, in 2001.
+Nell was formed in 1999 by four students who had failed to pass the college entrance exam.
+The group performed at clubs around the Sinchon-dong area and released two indie rock albums, Reflection of and Speechless, in 2001, causing a revival of emotional rock in the country.

 While performing at live clubs in Hongdae, they were picked up by Seo Taiji, and soon became the first band to promote under the record label Goesoo Indigene, a subsidiary of Seo Taiji Company in 2002.
 In 2006, the band decided to finish their contract with Goesoo Indigene.
 They signed with Woollim Entertainment.

 The band is heavily influenced by numerous British bands such as Radiohead, Placebo, Travis, and Muse.
 They also performed a number of covers of Muse, Coldplay, Sting, and Bob Dylan during their gigs.

 Nell has participated in both the 2006 and 2007 Pentaport Rock Festival of South Korea, where Placebo and Muse also performed each year.

-Hiatus and comeback
+2012–2013: Comeback after hiatus, Gravity mini-album series and Japanese debut

-After a long hiatus due to compulsory military service, they released their fifth studio album titled Slip Away on April 10, 2012, with the title track, "그리고 남겨진 것들" (The Day Before).
+After a long hiatus due to compulsory military service, they released their fifth studio album titled Slip Away on April 10, 2012, with the title track "The Day Before".
 Its music video starred Lee Min-ki and Song Jae-rim, but none of the Nell members appeared.
-Slip Away was a hit in South Korea, placed top rank in various album charts, such as Mnet, Bugs, and Olleh Music.
+Slip Away was a hit in South Korea, placed top rank on various real-time music charts, such as Mnet, Bugs, and Olleh Music.
 Kim Jong-wan featured in G-Dragon's song "Today" in his 2012 album One of a Kind.

-'Gravity' mini-album series & Japanese debut

 On November 22, 2012, Nell's official homepage included a new picture signaling Nell's comeback.
 The picture showed a large moon that had a kind of explosion going on.
 Nell's new album, Holding onto Gravity was released on December 3.
 On December 2, 2012, Woollim's YouTube official channel released the music video for "White Night" starring Im Soo-jung.